pynucastro/pynucastro/docs/source/simple-cxx-network.rst

 .. note::

-   The ``SimpleCxxNetwork`` outputs the righthand side function ($dY/dt$) and Jacobian.
+   The ``SimpleCxxNetwork`` outputs the righthand side function (providing $dY/dt$ and the energy loss due to weak rate neutrinos) and Jacobian.
 It is meant to be used in an application code that provides its own time integrator.

-Furthermore, there is no energy/temperature evolution, but the application code can augment the set of equations being integrated with an energy equation as needed.
+   There is no energy/temperature evolution, but the application code can augment the set of equations being integrated with an energy equation as needed.

 .. note::